PINTO0309/scs4onnx/README.md

                         regardless of the mode specified.
-                        Specify the name of the OP, separated by commas. e.g. --forced_extraction_op_names aaa,bbb,ccc --non_verbose
+                        Specify the name of the OP, separated by commas. e.g. --forced_extraction_op_names aaa,bbb,ccc --disable_auto_downcast
+                        Disables automatic downcast processing from Float64 to Float32 and INT64 to INT32.
+Try enabling it and re-running it if you encounter type-related errors.
+  --non_verbose
                         Do not show all information logs.
 Only error logs are displayed.
 ```